Getting Started with WiFi on Raspberry PI Pico W and MicroPython

 The netman.py code includes a very simple library to manage the WiFi connection for your Raspberry PI Pico W. It includes a connectWiFi() function that requires as inputs your home SSID, your WiFi password and your 2-letter country code.
 It returns the connection status: this is an array having at its first element the IP Address get from your home Router.
 Moreover, it adds better connection management with error handling, as suggested in Raspberry PI Foundation documentation.

-Using such custom function, linked from an external file, makes your code far cleaner and easier to understand.
+Using such a custom function, linked from an external file, makes your code far cleaner and easier to understand.

-The webled.py code is the MicroPython script to run in your Raspberry PI Pico W. Of course the print() statements will show in your Thonny shell what is happening and can be removed or commented once you don’t need them.
+The webled.py code is the MicroPython script to run in your Raspberry PI Pico W. Of course the print() statements will show in your Thonny shell what is happening and can be removed or commented on once you don’t need them.

 At the start, the required modules are imported: